-Build you own media server with these NAS enclosures
+Create your own private cloud with these NAS enclosures

 - Gets pretty loud

-With dual 2.5Gbps ports and an HDMI 2.0 port, this is the NAS to buy if you're looking for an enclosure with next-gen connectivity.
+The two-bay model lets you slot in up to 32TB of storage.
+It is powered by the Celeron J4005 chipset and has 2GB of RAM installed out of the box.
+The hardware offer makes the NAS a great option for a 4K media server running Plex, and it also has a robust set of software features that let you back up data, run Docker containers, and so much more.

+The connectivity makes the NAS an ideal option for content creators looking to offload video projects to an external storage device.
+Asustor also touts the AS5202T as a streaming-oriented NAS, and you get a decent set of features that let you stream directly to Twitch or YouTube.

-What's the best NAS for your home in 2020?
+What's the best NAS for your home?

-If you're looking for the best NAS to pick up for home use in 2020, the DiskStation DS220+ is the best overall pick.
+If you're looking for the best NAS to pick up for home use, the DiskStation DS220+ is the best overall pick.
 The upgraded hardware makes it an ideal option for 4K Plex streaming, and with DiskStation Manager, you get the most polished software interface of any brand in this segment.
+Need more drive bays?
+The DiskStation DS920+ is the ideal choice, delivering slightly faster hardware and the ability to extend to a total of nine drive bays.

 If you want a NAS with an HDMI port that you can connect directly to your TV, the QNAP TS-451+ is a fantastic choice.
 The 4-bay NAS has powerful hardware and gives you great value for your money.